Thinkmill/monorepo/README.md

 The two most significant rules are referred to as external and internal mismatches.

-An internal mismatch is when a workspace depends
+An internal mismatch is when a workspace depends on another workspace but

 There are vague thoughts that it should be possible to partially disable external mismatch rules but we have not yet had a use case for it so we have not addressed it yet.